archusXIV/mpv-playlists-manager/README.md

 ```

 ## Changelog:
+- Now mpm has a man page, in you terminal just type: man mpm
 - Added _IfDuplicatesUrls function that parse our collection of playlists and check if we copied URLs already present in that collection, and if so the duplicates aren't saved except in the default list.
 - Optimized responsiveness of mpmsw and added output in the terminal:
   - replace your old version with mpmsw version 1.0.6 in ./extra